Chronic Myeloid Leukemia Treatment (PDQ®)–Health Professional Version

 Figure 2.
 The Philadelphia chromosome is a translocation between the ABL1 oncogene (on the long arm of chromosome 9) and the BCR gene (on the long arm of chromosome 22), resulting in the BCR::ABL1 fusion gene.
 BCR::ABL1 encodes an oncogenic protein with tyrosine kinase activity.

 The Ph chromosome results from a reciprocal translocation between the long arms of chromosomes 9 and 22, and it is demonstrable in all hematopoietic precursors.[3]
-This translocation results in the transfer of the ABL oncogene on chromosome 9 to an area of chromosome 22 termed the breakpoint cluster region (within the BCR gene).[3]
-This, in turn, results in a BCR::ABL fusion gene and in the production of an abnormal tyrosine kinase protein that causes the disordered myelopoiesis found in CML.
+This translocation results in the transfer of the ABL1 oncogene on chromosome 9 to an area of chromosome 22 termed the breakpoint cluster region (within the BCR gene).[3]
+This, in turn, results in a BCR::ABL1 fusion gene and in the production of an abnormal tyrosine kinase protein that causes the disordered myelopoiesis found in CML.
 Using peripheral blood, molecular techniques can detect the presence of the 9;22 translocation.

 Clinical Presentation